Leave a Painting face to the wall and it will paint itself! – What ?

 Oscar Peterson, the renowned american jazz pianist.

-Not quite up to Titian’s standard, here is one of my own acrylic paintings, a portrait of the american Jazz Pianist, Oscar Peterson.
+Not quite up to Titian’s standard.
+I know, but here is one of my own acrylic paintings.
+A portrait of the American Jazz Pianist, Oscar Peterson.

 I painted this in my studio using old black and white photographs as reference material.
 I hope you like it.